toru/nullable/README.md

 // An equivalent convenience function is also provided. nullable.NewString("hello")

-// Check if the underlying string is NULL. if value.Null() {
+// Check if the underlying string is NULL.
+There is also a Nil() function
+// alias for those that prefer a more Go-like syntax. if value.Null() {
     log.Println("i am stored as NULL in the database") }